Neural-PBIR Reconstruction of Shape, Material, and Illumination: Results

 \subsection{Evaluations and Ablations}

 \paragraph{Surface reconstruction.} To evaluate the quality of reconstructed geometries produced by our surface reconstruction stage (\cref{ssec:ours_surface}), we use the subsampled 15 scenes of DTU dataset~\cite{JensenDVTA14}.
 Each scene has 49 or 64 images with camera parameters and masks provided.
 The quantitative results are concluded in \cref{tab:dtu}.
 Our direct SDF grid optimization uses significantly less time than \neus~\cite{WangLLTKW21} while still outperforming \neus surface accuracy measured in chamfer distance (CD).
-We note two concurrent arxiv papers, \textsf{Voxurf}~\cite{WuWPXTLL22} and \textsf{NeuS2}~\cite{WangHHDTL22}, utilize grid-based representation to speedup \neus. \textsf{Voxurf} uses a dense grid as well but we use a simpler network for colors, and we use different regularizations.
-Our method is $3\times$ faster than Voxurf with similar quality. \textsf{NeuS2} uses \textsf{INGP}~\cite{mueller2022instant} with specialized CUDA kernel to handle the 2nd-order derivative of hashgrid and MLP efficiently, while we use a simpler dense grid with comparable results.
+Our simple surface reconstruction with dense grid also achieves similar performance comparing to the most recent \textsf{Voxurf}~\cite{WuWPXTLL22} and \textsf{NeuS2}~\cite{WangHHDTL22}.

 We conduct a comprehensive ablation study for the three losses that help us achieve direct SDF grid optimization.
 As shown in \cref{tab:dtu_ablate}, naively adapting \textsf{DVGO} without regularization leads poor quality.
 Among the regularization, $\Llap$ is the most significant, which enforces the SDF grid to evolve smoothly during optimization.
 Adding $\Lrgb$ and using adaptive Huber loss also shows good improvement.
 Combing all three losses offers the best results.